 E-3.2.2 Hot Performance

 On completion of the heating procedure the hot performance from an initial speed of 40 km/h shall be measured under the conditions of E-3.2.1 above using the same line pressure or application force (the temperature conditions may be different).
-The mean fully developed deceleration with the heated brake must not be less than 60 percent of the value achieved with the cold brake or 3.5 m/s2
+The mean fully developed deceleration with the heated brake must not be less than 60 percent of the value achieved with the cold brake or 3.5 m/s2.

 E-3.3 Cold Performance Equivalence Test